alihadishujaie-create/sanaatchi-website/README.md

 [Complete file structure .txt](https://github.com/user-attachments/files/23327307/Complete.file.structure.txt) [SEO.txt](https://github.com/user-attachments/files/23327309/SEO.txt)
+when coding the the all the remaining of the categories pages mimic the production line structure   to display categories and items.
 ## Binary asset reminder

 The repository keeps references to hero imagery and logistics PDFs (for example